The Key Features of the c19th British Empire

 Just as important was the ability to influence the values, attitudes and institutions of countries outside the empire.
 Egypt was never a formal colony of the British Empire but British investments there were huge, especially in the Suez Canal which was integral to the success of India.
 In 1881 there was a coup in Egypt bring a nationalist to power.
 Gladstone, who had publicly declared himself an opponent of imperial annexation previously, ordered an army into Egypt and Arabi Pasha removed from power.
 British officers acting as advisers took over effective control over Egyptian affairs and Egypt became a virtual colony of the British Empire .

 Having an informal empire was a cost effective way of increasing British influence but should the need arise the government was always ready to use force to maintain British trading interests.
 Palmerston more than any other British politician of the Victorian era was determined to extend Britain's political influence in the world and he saw extending Britain's commercial interests as the way to achieve this.
-He believed that free trade would increase the efficiency of any state and was prepared to support British citizens around the world in their quest to extend Britain's markets and sources raw materials and essential commodities.

 The British destory Chinese ships off Canton